 Recently, there has been renewed debate about ideological imbalance in academia, the political scientist Robert Maranto complaining about the dearth of conservatives in his field.
-This is related to a concern of mine: the lack of academic work on progressivism (as social justice ideology now seems to be known).
-Despite profound changes on the left, liberalism yielding to progressivism, there are few studies of this phenomenon.

 I'm not sure if 'progressive ideology'(?) is the right turn of phrase.
 I still associate progressivism and left-wing ideology with socialism, which is an extreme viewpoint in a very different way to the new identitarian/postmodern left-wing tradition.
 They are both far left ideologies for very different reasons.